vasilakisfil/Introspected-REST/README.md

 #### 11.2.1.
 JSON-LD and HYDRA
 Using linked data in our APIs is just great.
 HYDRA is in the right direction to introspectable APIs.

-#### 11.2.2.
-ALPS
-This should not go here but instead in the conclusion saying that everything is **still** fetchable and possible using introspection + microtypes

 ### 11.3.
 [Web Linking](https://tools.ietf.org/html/rfc5988) and link relation types